Are you asking what atoms can combine with nitrogen and form bonds?

 Nitrogen gas (N2) is not combined with other types of atoms.
 It exists as a diatomic molecule where two nitrogen atoms are bonded together covalently.

-Nitrous oxide (N2O) consists of two nitrogen atoms and one oxygen atom.
+Nitrous oxide consists of nitrogen and oxygen that are chemically combined.

 There are 2 nitrogen atoms in 2NH3.